10 Best Dog-Friendly Cars Perfect For Your Next Road Trip

-Some dogs love to swim, some enjoy hiking, some just like going outside and seeing the world.
+Some dogs love to swimopens in a new tab, some enjoy hikingopens in a new tab, and some just like going outside and seeing the world.
 All outdoorsy dogs like to go places and do things, though, and many of those places might be beyond the pavement and out in nature.
 For the outdoorsy type, here are the best vehicles for their humans to own.

 Subaru Crosstrek or Forester

 Nothing says “let’s go outside and play” like a Subaru; it is truly the college camp out party of vehicles.
 If Colorado was a car, it’d be a Subaru — luckily, that’s one of the most pro-dog states.
 The Crosstrekopens in a new tab has quickly proven itself to be a popular choice in this regard, thanks to its right-sized nature and capable ruggedness.
 The Crosstrek has more ground clearance than the Impreza, but isn’t as big as the Subaru Outback.
 The availability of a hybrid option also adds to the Crosstrek’s appeal.

 The Subaru Foresteropens in a new tab is the long-lived and well-loved Subaru SUV, of course, with plenty of capability and a lot of interior space.
 It’s also very ergonomic both as a daily-use vehicle and a weekend getaway machine.
 Dogs will love the head room, big cargo area, and roomy back seat.